Activities

 EAA Chapter 384 and Young Eagles

-Based on the north end of the field in their own chapter hangar, Chapter 384 is a part of the international organization known as the Experimental Aircraft Association (EAA).
+Based on the north end of the field in their own hangar, Chapter 384 is a part of the international organization known as the Experimental Aircraft Association (EAA).
+The EAA was founded to help people get into aviation more inexpensively.
+Whether it is building your own airplane or restoring one, there is most likely a chapter near you that can help.
 Chapter 384 has 30 members (and growing!) with a current project of restoring a Stinson 10A Voyager.
-If that isn't cool enough, this airplane is a certified warbird that was used off the east coast during World War II...patrolling for German U-boats!
-Chapter meetings for 384 are on the second Wednesday of every month.
+This airplane is a certified warbird that was used off the east coast during World War II...patrolling for German U-boats!
+Chapter meetings are on the second Wednesday of every month at the Brighton Airport clubhouse.
+You can find more information by going to our Chapter web site at https://chapters.eaa.org/eaa384 .

 Previous projects include the Brighton Build-A-Plane project encouraging high school students to learn a skill, pursue a career in aviation, and help build a Van's RV-12.
 Here you can find the plane's build log.
 And here is a newspaper story about their efforts!